NOTE: Also check the

 • Gallup Organization-- The Gallup Poll presents recent survey results on American attitudes toward international matters, and some data from non-U.S. publics, in summary form for non-subscribers.

 • Harris Interactive-- Selected survey results from the Harris Poll, one of the United States' leading public opinion polling organizations.
-The large Harris Vault archive includes foreign policy and international affairs topics back to the Harris Poll’s inception in 1963.
+The large Harris Vault archive includes foreign policy and international affairs topics back to 1970.
 Also see the News section for more recent poll results.

 • Pew Forum on Religion and Public Life-- U.S. organization that "seeks to promote a deeper understanding of issues at the intersection of religion and public affairs... by delivering timely, impartial information to national opinion leaders... it tracks and aggregates news and conducts independent research, including surveys, legal backgrounders, reports, books and Q&A interviews... [and] provides a neutral venue for discussion."
 Posts much information and analysis on religion and society, in the U.S. and the world, including in U.S. foreign policy.